Hier gibt es diese Liste auf Deutsch.

 Traveling is one of my passions.
 Not as a typical tourist searching for a sunny beach, but as a way to get to know countries, cultures and people.
-As a historically and politically interested guy, I am especially keen on travelling to countries and regions where something is happening, like a revolution or other major changes in society, something which has expanded my understanding of politics and international relations, I hope.
+As a historically and politically interested person, I am especially keen on travelling to countries and regions where there is revolution, upheaval or other major changes in society, something which has expanded my understanding of politics and international relations, I hope.

 So far I have been to the following countries: